 In Tasmania the wombat is widespread and found from sea level to alpine areas but shows a preference for heathland, coastal scrub and open forest where soils favour their burrowing habits.
+In Queensland and northern New South Wales it occurs only in sclerophyll forest above 600 metres.
 Wombats often dig their burrows in the areas above creeks and gullies.
 Burrows can be up to 20 m long and more than 2 m below the ground, and have numerous connecting tunnels and entrances.
 There may also be more than one nest in the burrow, which they make from sticks, leaves and grasses.

 The distinctive cube shaped dung of the wombat is a useful indication of its comings and goings.
 Any new object within a home range is a prime target for marking with dung, particularly if it is elevated.
 Fallen trees, fresh mushrooms, rocks and even an upright stick have been found with dung on top!
 The cube shape means that dung is less likely to roll off such objects.

 Although the wombat may breed at any time of the year, mating most often occurs during winter.
-The female has 2 teats in her pouch yet despite this, 30 days after mating, only one young is born.
-The juvenile remains in the pouch for 6 months, after which it stays with the female until it is 18 months old.
-From the time the juvenile leaves the pouch, it begins to substitute increasing amounts of plant material for milk until, when about 15 months old, it stops suckling altogether.
-Sexual maturity is reached at 2 years of age and wombats live for in excess of 5 years in the wild.
+The female has two teats in her pouch yet despite this, 30 days after mating, only one young is born.
+The juvenile remains in the pouch for six months, after which it stays with the female until it is 18 months old.
+From the time the juvenile leaves the pouch, it reduces its milk consumption and increases the amounts of plant material eaten.
+At about 15 months old, it stops suckling altogether.
+Sexual maturity is reached at two years of age and wombats live for in excess of five years in the wild.
 Due to the long period of time that the young is dependent on the mother, it is likely that females only rear one young every two years.
 However, if the young dies early, or if conditions are good enough for it to leave the pouch early, she may raise another.

 The diet of the wombat is composed entirely of plant material.
 Its main food is native grasses but shrubs, roots, sedges, bark and herbs are also eaten, while moss seems to be a particular delicacy.
 At times of food shortages they may dig up sections of dead grass to get at the roots.
 When feeding, the front feet of wombats are surprisingly dextrous -- they can pick up vegetation with one foot and 'hand' it to the mouth!